Owlapi Synchronization

 With the addition of the OWLAPIMapper

-All the logic of these three classes is handled by owlapi through the
+The logic of both these classes is handled by OWLAPI through the

 mapper.
 They inherit from abstract classes already present in owlapy